 First and foremost, we'd like to express our condolences to the family and friends of the woman who was killed.
 She clearly overcame many challenges in her life only to have it end suddenly, violently and tragically.
 In addition, this fatal Phoenix pedestrian accident will now become part of the overall statistics regarding Arizona pedestrian accidents.
 Every year, more than 1,500 such crashes occur somewhere in the state, and these crashes lead to more than 1,400 injuries and to more than 10 fatalities every month.

 If it turns out that the woman was crossing in the middle of the block, it's still possible for the family of the woman who was killed to file an Arizona wrongful death lawsuit.
 If such a lawsuit is filed by the family and it's successful, they could be awarded damages that compensate them for their medical and funeral costs as well as their lost income and loss of companionship.
 However, the situation would likely be analyzed in accordance with Arizona's standards of comparative negligence, which assigns a percentage of fault to each party when it's possible that both were negligent in an accident scenario.

-If you have lost someone you love in a crash, you need to seek the help of Phoenix pedestrian accident lawsuit attorney who have been successfully fighting for the rights of suffering families for many years.
+If you have lost someone you love in a crash, you need to seek the help of a Phoenix personal injury lawyer who has been successfully fighting for the rights of suffering families for many years.
 Contact Phillips Law Group today to schedule a free initial consultation.